GabrielEdogawa/gabrieledogawa.github.io/_projects/2_project.md

 ### General Rule of Thumb

-To be clear at the beginning, like all the tuning procedures, the ways provided in this guide is very **subjective**.
+To be clear at the beginning, like all the tuning procedures, the ways provided in this guide is very <b>subjective</b>.
 All solvers in fact largely depend on many sophisticated heuristics to initialize the algorithm or preprocess the branch and cut searching.
 Refer to [this documentation](https://www.gurobi.com/resources/mixed-integer-programming-mip-a-primer-on-the-basics/) from Gurobi (yes, they get a far better and user-friendlier doc!) for more details regarding how solver works towards solving MIP.
 What we are technically doing for the solver tuning is to modify the heuristic methods (kind of adding another self-designed heuristic onto the existing ones).
-So it should be kept in mind that one good solver tuning result is with possibility zero applicable to all scenarios, even if the scenarios are alike.
+So it should be kept in mind that one good solver tuning result is <u>with probability zero</u> applicable to all scenarios, even if the scenarios are alike.
 But it could hold substantial merits in sequential or parallel problem solving in large quantities for identical problem structure (like how GPU works for us).

-It should be noted that the example case we are talking in this guide is a MILP problem with millions of constraints & variables for a unit commitment (UC) problem in the power sector.
+It should be noted that the example case we are talking in this guide is a MILP problem with millions of constraints & variables for a [unit commitment](https://en.wikipedia.org/wiki/Unit_commitment_problem_in_electrical_power_production) (UC) problem.
 Compared to other MIP applications, the unit commitment problem has the following unique features:
 - <b>Extremely high dimensionality</b> due to the tight coupling between the integer and continuous variables
 - <b>Stringent time coupling constraints</b> across the whole problem, which renders the feasibility space overwhelmingly large.
-- <b>Highly sparse yet potentially redundant constraints with highly symmetric formulation structure</b>, leading to heavy dual degeneracy risk.
+- <b>Highly sparse yet redundant constraints with highly symmetric formulation structure</b>, leading to heavy dual degeneracy risk.

 Those unique features give us an initial idea on how we should tell the solver to customize its solution procedure.